Approach

 One workflow, three weeks, no surprises.

-We are not a retainer shop.
-We ship one workflow, hand it back, and leave.
-If the next workflow makes sense, you tell us.
+I am not a retainer shop.
+I ship one workflow, hand it back, and leave.
+If the next workflow makes sense, you tell me.
 If it does not, you keep the build.

 1. Day 0